edire/ddb/README.md

 ## Updates

+02/22/2023 - Fixed run logic in SQL and MySQL to use autocommit appropriately.
+Removed parameters in SQL class.<br>
 02/20/2023 - Updated bigquery module to allow connections from cloud resources.<br>
 02/17/2023 - Updated MySQL for reading multiple statement queries into DataFrame.<br>
 02/10/2023 - Added full functionality to BigQuery module.<br>